 - (Freshmen admitted to the University of Utah Fall 2016 or later) admitted to the College of Engineering with Intermediate Engineering Status, either at the time of admission to the University or after completing math prerequisite courses.
 Students taking longer than one year to reach Calculus I will need to apply to the major.
 See http://www.coe.utah.edu/admissions for more information about freshman admission. -OR-

 - (Continuing University of Utah student admitted prior to Fall 2016 or new transfer student) admitted to the Mechanical Engineering program and accepted to either Intermediate or Full Mechanical Engineering Major Status (see below for admission criteria).
 The application link is posted below as well as on the quick-links page.
 After being admitted to the major, students must maintain a cumulative University of Utah GPA of 2.5 or higher to remain in the Mechanical Engineering program.
 In addition, students must earn a C or better in major courses (a C- or better for major courses taken prior to Fall 2016 will be accepted as passing), with only one repeat allowed per course.

-Application deadlines and decision dates are shown below.
+Application deadlines and decision dates for fall and spring admission are shown below:

-Placement into MATH 1210/1310 Calculus I is required for acceptance to Intermediate Status.
-Students not eligible to enroll in MATH 1210/1310 in the fall of the upcoming academic year must wait until the following year to apply for admission to the Mechanical Engineering program.
+Acceptance to Intermediate Status requires placement into MATH 1210/1310 Calculus I or higher.
+Students not eligible to enroll in MATH 1210/1310 or higher in the fall of the upcoming academic year must first complete Calculus prerequisites and wait until they are eligible to apply for admission to the Mechanical Engineering program.